marcmodin/terramate-workshop/docs/part-three.md

   '
 ```

-> Thought, why not have a terramate script - which creates the bucket > removes the no-backend tag > generates _backend.tf and reinitializes the state using the new backend 🧠
+> Thought! why not have a terramate script - which creates the bucket > removes the no-backend tag > generates _backend.tf and reinitializes the state using the new backend 🧠

 #### Order of execution